sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d03_odm_lab/exercise.md

     ```js
     // add create function as property to Model prototype, passing an object for configuration and a callback function

-    Model.prototype.create = function(configObj, callbackFunc) {
+    Model.prototype.create = function(objectProperties, callbackFunction) {
-      // set an empty object as your objectContainer (what is this meant to be?
-Better name?)
+      // assign a variable objectContainer to an empty object

-      var objectContainer = {};
-      // define subData property of objectContainer, set it to passed in object
+      // define a subData property on objectContainer and assign the passed in objectProperties object to it

-      objectContainer.subData = configObj;
-      // define a property of '_id' on objectContainer, assign value of configObj's '_id' property
+      // define a property of '_id' on objectContainer, assign value of objectProperties's '_id' property
-      objectContainer._id = configObj._id;

       // increment the Model instance's '_id' property by 1
-      this._id++;

       // define the timestamp property of the objectContainer, assign it to
-      objectContainer.timestamp = new Date() || Date.now(); // do we want to the Unix timestamp?
+      objectContainer.timestamp = new Date()

       // add the objectContainer to our the Model instance's data array
-      this.data.push(objectContainer);

-      return callback(objectContainer);
+      // return the invoked allback with the objectContainer as a parameter
     }
     ```